External whistleblowing: Comments and recommendations by the NBB

 5. Processing of personal data

 The name and contact details of the person reporting a breach of the anti-money laundering legislation or regulations are registered by the NBB.
-The NBB processes these data solely for the purpose of the investigation triggered by the report and in accordance with the current regulations on the processing of personal data.
-The NBB treats these data as confidential.
+The NBB processes these data solely for the purpose of the investigation triggered by the report and in accordance with the current regulations on the processing of personal data, and treats these data as confidential.
 However, the NBB cannot rule out the possibility that in certain circumstances, owing to a statutory obligation, these personal data must be disclosed to other persons, in which case the person concerned will be notified in advance.

 The data relating to the persons accused in a report are likewise treated in accordance with the current legislation on personal data protection.